 Dynamically Update Who is Available in an Escalation Path

-There are times you want to have very dynamic Ticket Routing Rules where the people assigned change frequently.
+There are times you want to have very dynamic Escalation Rules where the people assigned change frequently.
 For example, you may have a triage tier and the person assigned to triage changes daily.

 There are three ways to do this: